 English is taught at Lime Tree Primary as a stand-alone subject and across a topic-based creative curriculum.
 Pupils develop skills in speaking, listening, reading and writing in every year group at Lime Tree.
 We encourage pupils to express themselves creatively and imaginatively, to communicate with others effectively and we foster their love of reading as part of their education.

 In Key Stage 1 and 2 pupils learn to become enthusiastic and critical readers of stories, poetry and drama, as well as engaging with non-fiction and media texts through ‘The Power of Reading,’ scheme (CLPE).
-We encourage performance with drama and plenty of class talk opportunities to further develop our children’s literacy experiences and joy of self-expression.
+We encourage performance and ‘book talk’ to further develop our children’s literacy experiences and joy of self-expression.

 In writing, pupils become able to select and adapt what they say and write in different situations and for different audiences.
 Other aspects of English, such as spelling, handwriting, phonics and guided reading are taught within class and as discrete lessons during the week.